BIBA

 Deferred GAP Insurance - Total Loss GAP 365

 The scenario - with many motor insurers they can provide a replacement vehicle in the first year of ownership on a new car.
-So, car owners with this may not need GAP Insurance too. deferred gap insurance
+So, car owners with this may not need GAP Insurance.

-The problem - these car owners may intend on owning the vehicle for 2,3,4 or 5 years.
-If they want GAP cover for this period then they will find that a policy must be purchased within a set timeframe of buying the vehicle.
+The problem is that these car owners may intend on owning the vehicle for 2,3,4 or 5 years.
+If they want GAP cover for this period, then they will find that a policy must be purchased within a set timeframe of buying the vehicle.
 This is often between 90-180 days.

 The answer - Total Loss Gap 365